johnnewman/watchtower/README.md

 I used an AVR ATTiny84 for its small size and low price.
 This microcontroller has more than enough IO ports for Watchtower and it comes with a second internal timer that can be dedicated for servo usage at 50 Hz.

-The ATTiny84 program located in [ancillary/hardware/controller/controller.ino](ancillary/hardware/controller/controller.ino) is configured to communicate serially with Watchtower.
-This program along with the [TinyServo](ancillary/hardware/controller/TinyServo.h) library consumes about 3.6KB of program space if link time optimization (LTO) is used, and about 4.5KB without LTO.
+The ATTiny84 program located in [microcontroller/arduino/controller.ino](microcontroller/arduino/controller.ino) is configured to communicate serially with the microcontroller Docker container.
+This program, along with the [TinyServo](microcontroller/arduino/TinyServo.h) library, consumes about 3.6KB of program space if link time optimization (LTO) is used, and about 4.5KB without LTO.
 Either approach works fine with the ATTiny84's 8KB of program space.
 [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore) is a great project that you can use with the Arduino IDE to program the ATTiny microcontroller.
 The [hardware section](ancillary/hardware) describes how to program the ATTiny84 with ICSP using the Raspberry Pi.
 This allows you to reprogram the microcontroller without disassembling the case.
 The necessary connections for this are included in the circuit diagram.

-The serial connection inside Watchtower is operated by [watchtower/remote/microcontroller_comm.py](watchtower/remote/microcontroller_comm.py).
-This module is also configured to read the room brightness value from the serial connection, which will be displayed in the camera's annotation area along with the camera name and the current time.
+The container that runs the serial connection is located in the [microcontroller](microcontroller) folder.
+The serial connection itself is operated by [microcontroller_comm.py](microcontroller_comm.py).
+This module is also configured to read the room brightness value from the serial connection, which is served to the main Watchtower Docker container using [server.py](server.py).
+The brightness will be displayed in the camera's annotation area along with the camera name and the current time.

+The communication chain is:
+Watchtower container ---> microcontroller container <---> ATTiny84

 <details>
   <summary><b>Configuration</b></summary>

-All microcontroller properties are prefixed with `MICRO_` in the config file:
+The two configurations in the config file are:
-- `ENABLED` - if `false`, the `microcontroller_comm` module will be not be used and the following config fields are ignored.
-- `BAUDRATE` is the baudrate of the serial connection to the microcontroller.
-- `PORT` is the location of the serial connection, like `/dev/serial0` on Raspbian.
-- `TRANSMISSION_FREQ` the frequency as "messages per second" that transmissions can be sent or received to and from the microcontroller.
-With the default implementation of [controller.ino](ancillary/hardware/controller/controller.ino), a value of 2 is good.
 - `SERVO_ANGLE_ON` the angle (from 0-180) of the servo for the on state.
 - `SERVO_ANGLE_OFF` the angle (from 0-180) of the servo for the off state.

+The rest are configurations are located in the [.env](.env) file:

+- `SERIAL_ENABLED` if `0`, the microcontroller Docker container will not be used.
+- `SERIAL_BAUD` is the baud rate of the serial connection with the microcontroller.
+- `SERIAL_DEVICE` is the location of the serial connection, like `/dev/serial0` on Raspberry Pi OS.
+- `MC_SERVER_PORT` is the port number used for the Watchtower container to communicate with the microcontroller container.
+This should not need to be changed.
 </details>